akashmhaske2005/AI-ML/README.md

 You can access code that I used during learning AI-ML.

-If you have any doubt about code or files you can contact me
+If you have any doubt about code or files you can contact me.